Connecting on Education

 We shared an initial report on our work and recommendations with the Task Force, received input from Capitol Advisors, and discussed our options and next steps at a hybrid meeting on August 25.
 We're taking the report to our Board in October, though a copy was shared with them at our meeting on September 3.
 We have begun reaching out to other county boards of education and the legislative delegation to build support and for the work.
 Trustee David Lee from the Redwood City School District will join our team and help build support at the San Mateo County School Boards Association.

-Participated in California AI in Education Task Force's First Meeting
+California AI in Education Task Force Launches

 I attended the first meeting of the state's AI and Education Task Force meeting.
 I was joined by educators from around the state to begin developing a policy and guidelines for California schools.
 Many folks were excited about the process and really leaning in to consider how AI might impact our world and how students can be ready.
 My hope is that AI also allows teachers to find more joy in their work as they have more time for their students and themselves as AI takes over other tasks that are less impactful.
 I hope that the people in the room are willing to think big and long about this.
 Here is a page with information about the task force.